Sudz/sudz/README.md

 ---

 ## 🌍 About Me
 I'm a passionate **maintainer**, **solutions developer**, and **maker** dedicated to crafting solutions tailored for South Africa.
-My startup is focused on delivering internet of priduction ready pipelines.
+My startup is focused on delivering internet of production ready pipelines.

 - **🔗 Web & Application Development** – Full-stack systems with modern frameworks.
 - **📊 Data & BI Solutions** – Power BI dashboards, visualizations & insights.